What Is Velma? Cognitive Support for Early Memory Loss

 • Evidence varies widely by product

-How Velma cognitive support works in four steps
+How Hey Velma cognitive support works in four steps

-1. Free first session: families try the program without commitment to see fit.
+1. Free first session: Families try the program without commitment to see whether the format fits personality and schedule.

-2. Care manager match: a dedicated care manager learns your loved one's needs and coordinates the plan.
+2. Care manager match: A dedicated care manager learns history, preferences, and goals, then shapes the daily plan.

-3. Daily engagement: structured cognitive sessions plus AI support for routines, reminders, and conversation.
+3. Daily engagement: Structured cognitive sessions plus AI support for routines, reminders, and conversation between sessions.

 FAQ

-Velma cognitive support is a monthly program that delivers daily structured sessions, routine reminders, and family updates for older adults with early memory loss.
-Velma is the brand; cognitive support is what the program provides.
+Hey Velma cognitive support is a monthly program that delivers daily structured sessions, routine reminders, and family updates for older adults with early memory loss.
+Hey Velma is the brand; cognitive support is what the program provides.
+Plans start at $199 per month with a free first session advertised on the site.

-No. Velma is a subscription service at heyvelma.com, not pills or powders sold online.
+No. Hey Velma is a subscription service at heyvelma.com, not pills or powders sold online.
+If search results show "Hey Velma" supplement brands, that is a different product category entirely.

-No. Velma supports daily engagement and family coordination.
+No. Hey Velma supports daily engagement and family coordination.
 Medical decisions stay with licensed clinicians.
-See terms and conditions for service limits.
+Use Hey Velma alongside physician-led care, not instead of it, when diagnosis or treatment is the primary need.

-Can you buy Velma cognitive support supplements online?
+Can you buy Hey Velma cognitive support supplements online?

-No. Keyword confusion sometimes mixes Velma with nootropic brands.
+No. Keyword confusion sometimes mixes Hey Velma with nootropic brands.
 The official program is only at heyvelma.com.
+For an evaluation framework, see is Hey Velma legit.

-Families when a parent has early memory loss at home, you live far away, you want daily engagement without full-time hired care, and your parent will accept phone sessions.
+Hey Velma fits when a parent has early memory loss at home, you live far away, you want daily engagement without full-time hired care, and your parent will accept phone sessions.
+It is a poor fit when you need same-day emergency supervision or advanced facility-level dementia care.

-Try Velma Now · Research · Privacy Policy
+Try Hey Velma Now · Research · Privacy Policy